 Among the staphylococci responsible for human infections, there is also Staphylococcus saprophyticus, associated with acute cystitis, primarily in young women.
 It is the second leading cause of bacterial urinary infections after Escherichia coli.

 Although Staphylococcus aureus can also be associated with animal diseases (mastitis in cows, ewes and goats), some staphylococci are more specific to animals.
-The most common of these are Staphylococcus intermidius (causing canine furunculosis) and Staphylococcus hyicus (leading to exudative dermatitis in pigs).
-These bacteria rarely cause human infections, but S. intermidius can be spread to humans through bites (infected wounds) and lead to bacteremia (bacteria in the blood).
+The most common of these are Staphylococcus intermedius (causing canine furunculosis) and Staphylococcus hyicus (leading to exudative dermatitis in pigs).
+These bacteria rarely cause human infections, but S. intermedius can be spread to humans through bites (infected wounds) and lead to bacteremia (bacteria in the blood).
 Cases of human bacteremia due to S. hyicus have also been observed, mainly through contact with pig farms.

 Infections on the rise